 Have you ever considered travel nursing as a couple?
 Traveling with your partner is an additional way to enhance your experience, and cut costs.
 By living in pairs, you can split the rent of your short-term lease and have a larger variety of housing options to choose from.

-Want more information on stipends and pay packages for your travel assignment?
+Want more information on stipends and pay packages for your travel nursing assignment?
 Please reach out to an expert Senior Recruiter at Host Healthcare with any questions about nursing jobs.
-We will make sure you completely understand the travel nursing career benefits, pay packages, and how tax-free stipends are calculated!
+Our staff at our travel nurse agency will make sure you completely understand the travel nursing career benefits, pay packages, and how tax-free stipends are calculated!